What a CERTIFIED FINANCIAL PLANNER™ Actually Does for You (And Why It Matters More Than You Think)

 Comprehensive Planning Across All Areas of Your Financial Life

 Consider something as common as receiving a large bonus at work.
 A portfolio manager might ask how to invest it.
 A tax advisor might think about estimated payments.
-A CFP® professional asks all of those questions and also considers whether this is a good year for a Roth conversion, whether you have adequate liquidity after investing, whether your estate plan needs updating given the change in your net worth, and whether your term life insurance coverage is still appropriate.
+A CFP® professional asks all of those questions & also considers whether this is a good year for a Roth conversion, whether you have adequate liquidity after investing, whether your estate plan needs updating given the change in your net worth & whether your term life insurance coverage is still appropriate.
 The integration of those perspectives is what comprehensive financial planning means in practice.

-For physicians and business owners specifically, comprehensive planning also means someone who understands the unique financial landscape of your profession.
+For physicians & business owners specifically, comprehensive planning also means someone who understands the unique financial landscape of your profession.
 The partnership buy-in process for a physician joining a private practice.
 The deferred compensation decisions facing a hospital-employed physician with a 457(b).
 The succession planning considerations for a business owner who has not yet thought seriously about what happens to the practice when they want to step back.
-These are not generic financial planning questions, and they deserve advisors with specific experience in navigating them.
+These are not generic financial planning questions & they deserve advisors with specific experience in navigating them.

 Five Questions to Ask Before Hiring a Financial Planner

 Not every CFP® professional is the right fit for every client.
-The designation tells you someone meets a baseline of knowledge and ethical obligation, but it does not tell you whether they specialize in situations like yours, how they structure their client relationships, or whether their communication style is going to work for you.
+The designation tells you someone meets a baseline of knowledge & ethical obligation, but it does not tell you whether they specialize in situations like yours, how they structure their client relationships or whether their communication style is going to work for you.
 Before committing to a working relationship, here are the questions worth asking.

 - Are you a fiduciary at all times, for all of the services you provide?
 Some advisors operate under a fiduciary standard only for certain services while reverting to a suitability standard for others.
 You want someone who operates as a fiduciary across the board, not just when it is convenient.

 - Do you have experience working with clients in situations similar to mine?
-A planner who primarily serves retirees may not be well-equipped to advise a physician in their peak earning years navigating student debt, retirement plan optimization, and a potential practice partnership buy-in.
+A planner who primarily serves retirees may not be well-equipped to advise a physician in their peak earning years navigating student debt, retirement plan optimization & a potential practice partnership buy-in.

 - What does your ongoing service model look like between annual review meetings?
 The best financial planning relationships are proactive, not reactive.
-Find out how often you will hear from the planner, what triggers a mid-year conversation, and how they handle open action items.
+Find out how often you will hear from the planner, what triggers a mid-year conversation & how they handle open action items.

 What a Strong Financial Planning Relationship Actually Looks Like

-For physicians, business owners, and high-income professionals, the financial decisions you face are genuinely different from those faced by the average household.
-The stakes are higher, the complexity is greater, and the cost of getting things wrong, whether through inaction, poor structure, or missed planning opportunities, is more significant.
+For physicians, business owners & high-income professionals, the financial decisions you face are genuinely different from those faced by the average household.
+The stakes are higher, the complexity is greater & the cost of getting things wrong, whether through inaction, poor structure or missed planning opportunities, is more significant.
 Working with a CERTIFIED FINANCIAL PLANNER™ who specializes in situations like yours is not a luxury expense.
-For most people in this position, it is one of the highest-return investments they will make.
+For most people in this position, it is one of the highest-return decisions they will make.

 The best financial planning relationships do not feel transactional.
-They feel like having a trusted advisor who knows your situation well enough to call you when something changes, flag an opportunity before the window closes, and help you think through major decisions with the full context of your financial picture in mind.
-That kind of relationship takes time to build and requires working with someone who is genuinely invested in your outcomes, not in how many accounts they manage.
+They feel like having a trusted advisor who knows your situation well enough to reach out when something changes, flag an opportunity before the window closes & help you think through major decisions with the full context of your financial picture in mind.
+That kind of relationship takes time to build & requires working with someone who is genuinely invested in your outcomes, not in how many accounts they manage.

-At Oread Wealth Partners, we work with a focused group of clients in the Kansas City area and beyond, primarily physicians, business owners, and high income earners who want more than investment management.
-We provide fiduciary, fee-only financial planning that covers taxes, risk management, retirement planning, estate coordination, and the unique financial challenges that come with high-income professional life.
-If that sounds like what you have been looking for, we would be glad to have a conversation.
+At Oread Wealth Partners, we work with a focused group of clients in the Kansas City area & beyond, primarily physicians, business owners & high-income earners who want more than investment management.
+We provide fiduciary, fee-only financial planning that covers taxes, risk management, retirement planning, estate coordination & the unique financial challenges that come with high-income professional life.

 .avif)